Shifting from fossil fuels to clean energy.

 I mention up to date because the advancements are so many and at such a rate that even a few months may mean the data is old.

-Electric produced per solar panel, per turbine, the amount of capacity of batteries and so forth and of course the cost is constantly changing.
+Electric produced per solar panel, per turbine, the amount of capacity of batteries and so forth and of course the cost is constantly getting better.

 One obvious example is between 2016 and 2017 the global price of solar panels dropped by 50 percent, so any calculation of the cost to produce x-amount of electricity if using the cost before the drop would, obviously, be way more than it really would be, so take things like that into account.